February 13, 2019

 2: Tracking kits and apps will maximise our chances of conception

 Many couples can get drawn into the exact timing of sex, trying to ensure sex happens on the day a woman ovulates, releasing an egg from the ovaries.
-This has led to temperature charts, ovulation kits and now fertility app calculators such as Clue, Period Day and Ava Bracelet.
+This has led to temperature charts, ovulation kits and now fertility app calculators such as Clue and Period Day.

 However, there’s no proof that ovulation kits or apps help at all.
 They add stress and cost, and in fact, people using them can cause more damage.
 If it doesn’t work or you are using it incorrectly, you could potentially miss having sex during ovulation.

 In fact, many women with irregular cycles use the kits or apps which can delay conception.
 Rather than relying on the tracker to try and monitor irregular periods over a long time, it would be much better to see a GP.
 They will be able to identify if treatment can help the woman to start ovulating regularly.
 It may be, like one in ten women, the woman has PCOS, which once diagnosed, medicine can help.

 This should come as a relief as focusing on sex on a certain date can turn it into a task that has to be done, even if you aren’t in the mood, which isn’t good for your long-term sex life.

 There are lots of articles online that give tips on the best position when trying for a baby.
 The truth is, there is no one position that can be recommended.
 Men produce millions of sperm that can move a good distance and so can cope with most positions.